What is a Genital Herpes test?

 - swabs on the sores

 Swab tests are more commonly used at clinics and in home testing kits, but there needs to be sores or blisters for a fluid sample to be collected.
 Where a sample can be taken, a swab test is really effective.
-We offer testing through swabs and urine (pee).
+We provide testing through swabs only.
 Where there are no blisters or lesions, a blood test is sometimes used.
 We do not offer blood testing for HSV.
+Herpes can be detected via urine sample in some cases.
+Our extended STI kit involves a urine sample and does test for herpes, but we do not currently provide urine tests for herpes only.

 HSV 1 is also called oral herpes.
 It’s the most common form of herpes that can give you sores and blisters around the lips, although many cases of cold sores are caused by HSV 2 as well.
 HSV 2 is referred to as genital herpes and results in sores, blisters, and lesions around the genital area and anus (bottom).
 Genital herpes can also result from HSV 1 where there has been contact between mouth and genitals.